Public Works Department

 Home Repair

-Great Lakes Community Action Partnership (GLCAP) administers the Community Housing Impact & Preservation (CHIP) Home Repair program on behalf of COUNTY/CITY NAME.
+Great Lakes Community Action Partnership (GLCAP) administers the Community Housing Impact & Preservation (CHIP) Home Repair program on behalf of Huron County and the City of Norwalk.
 CHIP provides home repair assistance for a variety of needs, including furnace replacements; water heater replacements; roof replacements; electrical upgrades; plumbing upgrades and ADA modifications.
 For more details on how to apply visit: www.glcap.org/homerepair

 Right-of-Way Construction Permit Application